A Fresh Take on Outlet Shopping in Japan! Shop, Eat, and Play at THE OUTLETS!

 This service includes sponsored advertisements.

 Learn about the prices of food in Japan for convenience store food, and dishes like sushi, ramen, and fast food.
-This article introduces how much an average meal costs while traveling, 1,000 yen-meals, and how to save more money on dining.
+This article introduces the price of an average meal, 1,000 yen meals, and how to save on dining in Japan.

 Written by